Yo445/voda-weather-app/README.md

    Use a search bar to fetch weather details for a specific city.
    *Hint:* Use the API endpoint `/cityForecast/:cityId` to retrieve data for a specific city.

-3. **Search by Date**
+3. **Filter by Date**
-   Use a date picker to view weather information for a specific date.
+   Use a date dropdown to view weather information for a specific date.
    *Note:* Each city object contains the entire forecast in the `forecast` property.

 4. **Temperature Unit Toggle**